ethanjli/pinspawn-action/README.md

 By contrast, `ethanjli/pinspawn-action` attempts to provide a bare-minimum abstraction which gets you **closer** to shell scripting - it tries to minimize the amount of tool-specific abstraction for you to learn, and the only thing you can do with it is to run your own shell commands/scripts.
-Also, by contrast to everything listed above except sdm, pinspawn-action is takes advantage of a mechanism which is more powerful (and more similar to actually-booted Raspberry Pi environments) than chroots.
+Also, by contrast to everything listed above except sdm, pinspawn-action takes advantage of a mechanism which is more powerful (and more similar to actually-booted Raspberry Pi environments) than chroots.